ShubhamGupta15/ITSP-Drone_Delivery/README.md

 5. Replace the contents of your offb package with the contents of this offb-working2.
 6. Copy the launch_rosbridge.sh launch-common.sh and launch-offb.sh to your catkin_ws root.
 7. Check and modify permisson of all files to executables.
-8. From the worlds folder, add iitb2.world to catkin_ws/src/Firmware/Tools/sitl_gazebo/worlds, and the rest of the files to      sitl_gazebo/models.
+8. From the worlds folder, add all the contents to both catkin_ws/src/Firmware/Tools/sitl_gazebo/worlds, and sitl_gazebo/models.
+9. In catkin_ws/src/Firmware/launch/mavros_posix_sitl.launch in line 15 change the world file at the end of the line to iitb2.world from emmpty.world
-9. Run catkin build. (not catkin_make)
+10. Run catkin build. (not catkin_make)
-10. Install QGroundControl.
+11. Install QGroundControl.
-11. Setup Done!!
+12. Setup Done!!

 How to run simulation: